cloudfoundry-attic/cf-abacus/lib/utils/throttle/README.md

-retry
+throttle
 ===

-Small utility that throttles a function to a maximum number of concurrent executions.
+Small utility that throttles calls to a function to a maximum number of concurrent calls.

 Usage
 ---